 The Kelly name is synonymous with flowers on Grafton Street going way back, Susanne says.
 “Now I married into the Kelly family”, she says, adding that she comes from a family of boxers.
 “My grandfather was Spike McCormack.”

 Tina says they have a picture of her grandmother selling flowers on the street back in the 40s.
 And Tina’s mother, Theresa, was such a cherished Grafton Street figure that when she died aged 85 last summer, her white coffin, carried in a white and glass hearse and drawn by two plumed white horses, was given special permission to come down Grafton Street.

-And with that Tina turned to serve a customer.
-Once again, first name usage tells us he’s a regular.
+And with that, Tina turned to serve another customer.